Mimmikk/SvelteCookieBanner/README.md

 # SvelteConsentBanner
-Cookie-consent banner for SvelteKit in TypeScript.
+Cookie-consent banner for SvelteKit in TypeScript (and JavaScript, if you so require it).
 Script is disabled until user presses Accept, if declines - no script (as expected).\
 STRONGLY recommend creating your own style for this.

 ## Implementation